ZakariyeNor/silver-engine/README.md

 - Make payment option in a separate section.

 ## UX/UI

+### User Goals
+- Users should learn why body language is a crucial aspect of nonverbal communication and how it impacts interpersonal interactions.
+- Users should easily find information about available courses, including details on content, schedule, and enrollment.
+- Users should be able to navigate the website effortlessly and find the information they need without confusion.

 ### Target Audience
   - For people who want to learn how to read and use body language to build better relationships, be more persuasuve, and understand others better.